Inspections & Estimates

 Limited inspections for a homeowner's specific area of concern, fumigation estimates, and subterranean termite treatment estimates are free of charge.

 "The Termite Inspection", properly referred to as a Wood Destroying Organism report, consists of a comprehensive examination of the entire interior and exterior of a structure in search of wood destroying organisms and insects.
 This is commonly used in a real estate transaction and on occasion it's made a condition of lending.
-This inspection and report carry a fee and the rates are listed below for single family dwellings.
+This inspection and report is $120 for homes up to 2000 sq. ft.
+Homes over 2000 sq. ft., duplexes, commercial buildings, and apartments are quoted individually.

 Prior To Inspection